 MUSIC & PERFORMING ARTS

 The Opera House in Boothbay Harbor and the Lincoln Theater in Damariscotta host a number of events all year long.
-The Boothbay Playhouse and the Carousel Theater hold performances in the summer.
-(Note, the Playhouse is closed for the 2015 season.
-Hopefully it will reopen soon!)
+The Carousel Theater holds performances in the summer.
 See the events calendars for all these venues under “Festivals & Events” below.
 There are also town band concerts at 7:30pm every Thursday evening throughout the summer on the lawn of the Memorial Library (at the Corner of Oak St. and Townsend Ave.)

 Harbor Theatre has a single-screen cinema open year-round.
 The Harbor Theatre is located at the junction of Routes 27 and 96, in the Meadow Mall (across from Hannaford’s).
 Prices are $9 for adults and $6 for children 12 & under and seniors 62 & over.